lucmans/digistring/tools/patch_tools/readme.md

 This script simply calls `patch -u -p0 -i <patch_file>` (also adds `-R` when revert was passed).
 In case of script failures, try running that command manually from the project's root directory.

+It is advised to rebuild Digistring with `make force` after applying any patches.

 # create.sh
 Creates patch files which can be used through `apply.sh`.